nikidimitrow/Learning-AUTOSAR-fundamental/README.md

 The goal is to develop a reference architecture for ECU software, which can overcome the growing complexity of software in modern vehicles.

+##AUTOSAR

+Paves the way for innovative electronic systems that further improve performance, safety and environmental friendliness

+Is a strong global partnership that creates one common standard: "Cooperate on standards, compete on implementation"

+Is a key enabling technology to manage growing electrical/electronic complexity.
+It aims to be prepared for the upcoming technologies and to improve cost-efficiency without making any compromise with respect to quality

+Facilitates the exchange and update of software and hardware over the service life of the vehicle

 ## Introduction

 <!-- MarkdownTOC depth=4 -->